carhubcentralts-hue/prosaasil/replit.md

 # Hebrew AI Call Center System

 ## Overview
 This project is an AI-powered call center system designed for Hebrew-speaking customers and businesses in Israel.
 It integrates with Twilio for call handling and OpenAI's GPT-4o for intelligent customer service automation.
 The system aims to provide a comprehensive CRM solution, automate payment integrations, and offer advanced analytics for businesses.
 Its vision is to deliver an enterprise-grade, commercially deployable solution for the Israeli market, enhancing customer interaction and business automation.

-The system currently features a complete 3-page React system with a Hebrew login, admin dashboard, and business dashboard, all fully operational with a Flask backend and PostgreSQL database.
+The system features a complete 3-page React system with Hebrew login, admin dashboard, and business dashboard, all fully operational with Flask backend and PostgreSQL database. **Key achievement**: Full end-to-end voice processing pipeline working perfectly - incoming calls are processed with OpenAI Whisper for Hebrew transcription and GPT-4o for intelligent responses, all delivered through Google WaveNet Hebrew voices.

 ## User Preferences
 Preferred communication style: Simple, everyday language.